Restaurants in Beijing

 This modest little courtyard restaurant has an impeccable menu and flawless delivery.
 Everything from their kangkung belacan (water spinach) to the spicy signature dish, the Kapitan chicken, is exquisite as their Malaysian chef takes great pride in his work.

 Telephone: (0)10 6400 4875

-Chinese royalty were renowned picky eaters and ate only specialty dishes with carefully selected ingredients with even more carefully selected names.
-Such dining gave way to its own culinary tradition that can be enjoyed at the enormous banquet style dining hall with such imperial classics as 'jade phoenix returning to the royal'.
-Choosing from a huge selection of dishes is a fun way to eat like an emperor.
+Chinese royalty were famously picky eaters and ate only speciality dishes with carefully selected ingredients and even more carefully selected names.
+Such dining gave way to its own culinary tradition, which can be enjoyed at Fangshan's enormous banquet-style dining hall with such imperial classics as 'Jade Phoenix Returning to the Royal'.
+Choosing from a huge selection of dishes is a perfect way to go back in time and truly eat like an emperor.

 Telephone: (0)10 6401 1889

-Sixty six floors above the sparkling city makes any dish seem dazzling but the views aren't the only reason to eat at China Grill.
+Dining 66 floors above the sparkling city makes any dish seem dazzling, but the views aren't the only reason to eat at China Grill.
 The international menu is a simple selection of fine dining with both Chinese dishes and grilled western classics.
 The romantic ambiance is set by a surprisingly cosy interior surrounded by floor to ceiling windows for a 360-degree view of the city.

 Address: Park Hayatt, 2 Jianguomenwai Street, Chaoyang District

 We are looking for contributors for our Beijing travel guide.
 If you are a local, a regular traveller to Beijing or a travel professional with time to contribute and answer occasional forum questions, please contact us.